Master of Clinical Pharmacy

 To be eligible for entry, you'll need:

-- an approved degree and hold a current registration as a pharmacist in country of practice.
+- current, general registration as a pharmacist in your country of practice.

 You must have a grade point average (GPA) of 5.0 on a 7-point scale in your previous qualification.